 Before jumping into your insurance career, you need to know which types of insurance you want to sell.
 Are you thinking of selling car insurance?
 Homeowners’ insurance?
 Life insurance?

-There are many different types of insurance, all of which require a state-mandated insurance license to sell.
+There are many different types of insurance available, all of which require state-mandated insurance licenses to sell.

 Some of the common types of insurance are:

-While there are other types of insurance to be sold, these are the most commonly referenced policies.
-The same licenses mentioned above will cover many of the other categories of insurance not stated here.
+While there are other types of insurance on the market, these are the most commonly referenced policies.
+The same licenses mentioned above will cover many of the other categories of insurance not stated in this article.